katolikyan/3D-Wireframe-Terrain-Visualization/README.md

 * *Depth/fog effect.*
 * *Motion blur.*
 * *Camera focal length change (perspective).*

 For all options press `h` to open help page.

-Resolution and colors (background, gradient, text) can be simply changed in `fdf.h` file.
+Resolution and colors (background, gradient, text) can be changed in `fdf.h` file.

 ```C
 // resolution: